JHUAPL/CodeCut/codecut-gui/README.md

-# CodeCut / DeepCut GUI Plugin

-Ghidra Plugin for DeepCut / CodeCut GUI
+# Ghidra Plugin for CodeCut GUI

 ## Building and Installation

-JDK 11 (or newer) and Ghidra 9.1.0 (or newer) are required.
+Requirements are the same as the Ghidra build requirements, currently JDK 17 (or newer) is required for Ghidra 10.2.

 Ghidra's standard Gradle build system is used.
 Set the `GHIDRA_INSTALL_DIR` environment variable before building, or set it as a Gradle property (useful for building in an IDE).